Traditional Heritage Finishes

 In the reconstruction of traditional colour schemes, Lancaster Painters Australia are able to accurately reproduce the colours and finishes of the paint schemes of bygone eras in most cases.
 However, we have found that it is sometimes necessary to introduce conjecture to finalise all of the details.
 In such cases we recommend to work from one of the heritage colour ranges to choose colours which are known to be correct for the period, since these palettes of heritage colours are based on authentic paint colour palettes.

 Heritage Conservation & Painting

 Now that modern paints come in a wide range of colours and finishes, it is possible to repaint old paint schemes to match the originals very closely – at least in terms of their colours and gloss levels.
 However, new paintwork will never achieve the same surface characteristics, because modern paints are more sophisticated and, when brushed out with conventional brushes, appear smoother and more uniform than the original.
 Lancaster Painters Australia take great care in specifying finishes which will not adversely affect the conservation of the substrate.
 For example, modern paints do not allow damp substrates to breathe, although some acrylics achieve a degree of permeability.

 Lancaster Painters Australia are highly skilled in replicating the decorative finish work of the historical masters of the past in colour, texture and design.
 Based on the decorative arts, all our finishes are applied by hand.
-Heritage decorative finishes include faux marbling, faux wood graining, wallpaper hanging, heritage motifs and designs, gilding, decorative ceiling roses and cornices, washes, strié, soft distempers, stencils, scumbling, ragging, sponging, glazing, Venetian plaster, frescoe, trompe l’oeil art and more.
+Heritage decorative finishes include faux marbling, faux wood graining, wallpaper hanging, heritage motifs and designs, gilding, decorative ceiling roses and cornices, washes, strié, soft distempers, stencils, scumbling, ragging, sponging, glazing, Venetian plaster, frescoe, trompe l’oeil art and so much more.